 If you have been involved in a trucking accident injury, please call or email our attorneys for a free consultation.

 Claims against a truck driver and the trucking company involve a variety of rules and regulations at the state and federal level that have been put in place to ensure safety and hold drivers accountable when they are negligent.
 This can be complicated by multiple layers of insurance and various insurance carriers.

 Some of the laws that govern the use of trucks on our roadways are different than those that apply to the use of cars.
-Therefore, it important that you hire an attorney who is familiar with these laws and understands that the nuances of handling a truck accident case versus a car accident case.
+Therefore, it is important that you hire an attorney who is familiar with these laws and understands the nuances of handling a truck accident case versus a car accident case.
 GLP Attorneys has a practice group dedicated solely to making sure that its attorneys are well-versed in the laws that govern truck operators and their owners.

 Contact an Experienced Trucking Injury Attorney

 GLP Attorneys’ truck accident injury attorneys have resolved a considerable number of trucking accident injury cases since our firm’s founding in 1986.
 If you have been involved in a trucking accident, call 800.273.5005 or email our attorneys at email@example.com to schedule a free lawyer consultation.

 The factors listed below can (and do) result in serious, preventable injuries on the roads every day:

 - Truck driver training;

 - Negligent truck maintenance;

 - Negligent hiring/supervision;